 H.B.
 No. 4925 proposes the establishment of a statewide Chronic Wasting Disease (CWD) plan in Texas, specifically addressing the management of CWD in deer populations.
 The bill amends the Parks and Wildlife Code and the Agriculture Code by adding Subchapter Q and Subchapter I, respectively, which outline the responsibilities of the Texas A&M College of Veterinary Medicine and Biomedical Sciences.
-This includes evaluating the Texas Department of Parks and Wildlife's and the Texas Animal Health Commission's CWD management since 2015, comparing their strategies to those of other states and national standards, and creating a comprehensive Statewide Chronic Wasting Disease Plan.
+This includes evaluating the Texas Department of Parks and Wildlife's and the Texas Animal Health Commission's management of CWD since 2015, comparing their practices to those of other states and national standards, and creating a comprehensive Statewide Chronic Wasting Disease Plan.

 Statutes affected: